5th Fetter

 Anger/Aversion/Ill-Will vs. Contentment

-However, we do find it important to become aware of the different types of identification that the two fetters activate, respectively.
+However, we do it important to become aware of the different types of identification that the two fetters activate, respectively.

+So the Fifth Fetter is about the resistance you feel when things don't go your way.
 It is about the anger, aversion, ill-will, annoyance, irritation, resentment, envy and disappointment you feel towards yourself, and everyone else, when things do not happen as you expected them to, or when people do not act as you wanted them to.

-However, since any identification can never be about something external and outside of you, the 5th fetter at first glance might seem to be about “them.”
+However, since any identification can never be about something external and outside of you, the Fifth fetter at first glance might seem to be about “them.”
 But make no mistake, that is just a diversion!

 It is all about you!